NEEL RAYA MD INC.

 Routine health screenings

-exams that are used to assess your health.
-These screenings can help your
+physical exams that are used to assess your health.
+These screenings can help

-primary care provider identify problems early, before an illness develops or
+your primary care provider identify problems early, before an illness develops

-general, physicians recommend health screenings based on guidelines developed
+physicians recommend health screenings based on guidelines developed by the

-by the United States Preventive Services Task Force (USPSTF).
-These guidelines
+United States Preventive Services Task Force (USPSTF).
+These guidelines are

 considered the "gold standard" by physicians.